Use Migration Assistant with MacBook Air over Airport / WiFi

 Later MacBook Air models have Apple’s Thunderbolt port, which Migration Assistant supports – but as of this post it would be rare to use Migration Assistant to another Mac with Thunderbolt.

-Transferring a non-Thunderbolt MacBook Air with Migration Assistant requires a Mac-specific trick: creating a personal WiFi / Airport network, with Internet Sharing enabled.
+Transferring a non-Thunderbolt MacBook Air with Migration Assistant requires a Mac-specific trick: creating a personal WiFi / Airport network, with Internet Sharing enabled, we just recommend to have good internet connection, like the one from Eatel Business.

 Notes about Migration Assistant over wireless: